The Voice of the City

-The Voice of the City is a 1929 American Pre-Code film by Willard Mack and starring Robert Ames.
-Modeled on a stage play, it is not related to the story of the same name by O. Henry.
+The Voice of the City is a 1929 American pre-Code crime mystery film by Willard Mack and starring Robert Ames.
+The work uses an original screenplay by Willard Mack, and is not related to the story of the same name by O. Henry.

-The film became available on DVD on January 31, 2012 from the Warner Archive collection.
+The film became available on DVD on January 31, 2012 from the Warner Archive Collection.

 Premise

 A young man is accused of murder and a master detective is set to track him down and uncover conclusive evidence of his guilt, but the more he works on the case, the more he becomes convinced that the accused is not the real killer.
 He discovers that the murder was committed by a notorious gangster who's attempting to frame the boy.